Be more confident, efficient, and effective with lower back pain treatment and rehabiitation

 Part 1: Rethinking Exercise Prescription

-We need to realize that there’s no such thing as an exercise for sciatica, facet syndrome, or plantar fasciitis, or ITB syndrome.
+There’s no such thing as an exercise for sciatica, facet syndrome, or plantar fasciitis, or ITB syndrome.

 Instead, we must understand that certain exercises will have different mechanical, physiological, and neurological effects.